uosvald/substrate-knowledge-map/labs/05-tutorial-poe.md

 ## Task

-Complete [Tutorial: Build a PoE Decentralized Application](https://substrate.dev/docs/en/tutorials/build-a-dapp/), a good tutorial of hand-on building a dApp using Substrate from end-to-end, and building a simple front-end to interact with it.
+Complete the [Build a PoE Decentralized Application](https://substrate.dev/docs/en/tutorials/build-a-dapp/) tutorial, a good tutorial showcasing end-to-end hands-on dApp development in Substrate, where you'll also learn how to build a simple front-end and interact with it.

 ## Submission Instructions